 City of Kingston

-Project: Sustainable Development Goal (SDG) model for the corporation of the City of Kingston
+Project 1: Sustainable Development Goals for the City of Kingston – 17 Rooms

 Building off the successful PhD-CI project from 2022/2023 that focused on research surrounding the proposal of a framework to localize the UN SDGs within Kingston, the City of Kingston and its community partners are looking to further explore recommendations surrounding the implementation of a community-wide “17 Rooms” exercise from this initial project.
 A “17 Rooms” exercise allows individuals to come together to share ideas, connect with others from different backgrounds to develop initiatives and projects that contribute to the development of a relevant, sustainable and localized SDG framework.
 The 2023/2024 project would build off the previous research done around this topic to further develop this process and lead in the implementation of a community-wide “17 Rooms” exercise for Kingston.